November 25, 2021

 E6 Roble Alba / E4.90 Blanco Snow Mate

 Flooring is the key to making the most of white kitchen cabinets.
 Get it right and the qualities of the white are enhanced while mitigating the problems that can be associated with the colour.
-Here are some ideas for white kitchen floors: the most popular colours, materials and textures.
+Here are some ideas for kitchen floors that will complement white cabinetry: the most popular colours, materials and textures.